georglauterbach/hermes/README.md

 ## Architecture

 _hermes_ is written in the [Rust programming language](https://www.rust-lang.org/).
-Because it performs a lot of network request and disk I/O, it utilizes asynchronous programming with the [_tokio_](https://tokio.rs/) runtime. _hermes_ performs four main tasks:
+As it performs a lot of network requests and disk I/O, it utilizes asynchronous programming with the [_tokio_](https://tokio.rs/) runtime. _hermes_ performs four main tasks:

 1. Downloading and placing [unversioned configuration files](./data/unversioned/).
 2. Downloading and placing [versioned configuration files](./data/versioned/).
 3. Setting up APT (optionally) and installing additional programs with it.
-4. Installing programs by downloading them from GitHub and unpacking them.
+4. Installing additional programs by downloading them from GitHub and unpacking them.

-All of these tasks are performed in asynchronously, which gives the illusion of parallelism (especially in the log).
+All of these tasks are performed asynchronously, which gives the illusion of parallelism (especially in the log).
 This makes _hermes_ extremely fast.

 Most configuration is stored in the [`data/`](./code/src/library/data/) directory and is downloaded onto the target system.